 Because Colorado law governs Colorado residency status, the fact that a student might not qualify for in-state status in any other state does not guarantee in-state status in Colorado.
-Moreover, it is presumed that a student classified as a non- resident at the time of matriculation who seeks to establish Colorado domicile while registered at CU seeks Colorado domicile solely for tuition purposes.
+Moreover, it is presumed that a student classified as a nonresident at the time of matriculation who seeks to establish Colorado domicile while registered at CU seeks Colorado domicile solely for tuition purposes.
 The student can rebut this presumption and be deemed an in-state resident only by a showing of clear and convincing evidence of his or her eligibility for this status.

 You must be a qualified person for at least one year to be eligible to establish a Colorado domicile and begin the one-year domicile period necessary to qualify for in-state tuition.
-You are a qualified person and thus eligible to establish domicile and begin the one year domicile period if you are at least 22 years old, are married, are a second-year graduate student or are emancipated from your parents, grandparents and/or friends.
-Persons not so qualified assume the domicile of their parents, grandparents, or court-appointed legal guardian.
+You are a qualified person and thus eligible to establish domicile and begin the one-year domicile period if you are at least 22 years old, are married, are a second-year graduate student or are emancipated from your parents, grandparents, other family and/or friends.
+Persons not so qualified assume the domicile of their parents or court-appointed legal guardian.
 Students who are considered a qualified person under any of the criteria above are not eligible for in-state tuition through their parents.

 Note: No single factor or combination of these factors may be considered conclusive evidence of domicile.
 Moreover, because domicile is defined as a true, fixed and permanent home, individuals who are present in Colorado on a temporary basis, e.g., for the purpose of completing a degree, cannot establish domicile by merely taking these actions.